KSafran/glimpy/README.md

 glimpy makes a few important departures from the scikit-learn API

 ### Don't Regularize by Default
+`sklearn.linear_model.LogisticRegression` regularizes by default.
+Its regularization paramater `C` is modeled after the SVM regularization parameter so lower values imply more regularization.

+Glimpy does use the `C` parameter to regularize, so lower values imply more regularization.
+Glimpy *does not* regularize by default.

 ### Don't Penalize Intercept Coefficient
+Scikit-Learn and statsmodels penalize the intercept coefficient.
+Glimpy *does not* penalize the intercept coefficient when fit with `intercept=True`.
+If you want the intercept coefficient to be penalized add an intcept term to your dataset `X` and fit with `intercept=False`

 ## Getting Started
 Here is an example of a poisson GLM to help get you started